University governanceStatutory Advisory Committee on Safety and Occupational Health

 7. Co-opted members: Such other members that the Convener may wish to co-opt because of their expertise, either members of Court or individuals external to the University.

-8. Other individuals: Persons from within or out with the University may be invited to attend or support the work of SACSOH as required by the Chair.
+8. Other individuals: Persons from within or outwith the University may be invited to attend or support the work of SACSOH as required by the Chair.
 This currently includes the Chief Executive of Strath Union, or nominee.

 9. Secretary to the Committee: SACSOH Chair appoints a Committee Manager to act in this role.

-Duties of SACSOH members are as follows:
+The duties of SACSOH members are to:

-• Attend the committee meetings or send a suitable nominated representative.
+Attend the committee meetings or send a suitable, nominated representative.

-• Actively engage with and seek input from stakeholders in their area of representation, ensuring open and transparent communication channels both to and from SACSOH
+• Actively engage with and seek input from stakeholders in their area of representation, ensuring open and transparent communication channels both to and from SACSOH.

-• Provide reports to SACSOH on agenda items as appropriate
+• Provide reports to SACSOH on agenda items as appropriate.

-• Actively participate in suitable training for the role of SACSOH member
+• Actively participate in suitable training for the role of SACSOH member.